b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

-The broad range of `Int` is enough for most calculations, still if you expect a really big number you should use [BigInt](https://docs.julialang.org/en/v1/base/numbers/#BigFloats-and-BigInts) (`BigInt` calculations are slower than `Int`, but now you should be only limited by the amount of memory on your computer).
+The broad range of `Int` is enough for most calculations, still if you expect a really big number you should use [BigInt](https://docs.julialang.org/en/v1/base/numbers/#BigFloats-and-BigInts) (`BigInt` calculations are slower than the ones for `Int`, but now you should be only limited by the amount of memory on your computer).

 So let me correct the code